Azure Service Connector

 The Azure Service Connector is part of the Azure ZenML integration.
 You can either install the entire integration or use a pypi extra to install it independently of the integration:

-pip install "zenml[connectors-azure]" installs only prerequisites for the Azure Service Connector Type
+installs only prerequisites for the Azure Service Connector Typezenml integration install azure

 It is not required to install and set up the Azure CLI on your local machine to use the Azure Service Connector to link Stack Components to Azure resources and services.
 However, it is recommended to do so if you are looking for a quick setup that includes using the auto-configuration Service Connector features.